VolumeGraphics/traits/README.md

 ## Quick Start

-*traits* is a header-only C++20 library.
+*traits* is a single header C++20 library.
 To use the library, make sure your compiler meets the [minimum requirements](#compiler-req) and just include the header file [traits.h](https://github.com/VolumeGraphics/traits/blob/main/include/traits.h) in your source code.
-Alternatively, you can try it out in [Compiler Explorer](https://godbolt.org/z/jGoM3jeob).
+Alternatively, you can try it out in [Compiler Explorer](https://godbolt.org/z/TW8z9coaP).

 CMake projects might fetch content this library: